Tel: 707.761.5214 Hours: Monday-Thursday 6-10pm and by appointment

 What is your returned check policy?As with most businesses, we have a $25 fee for any returned check.

 What is your cancellation policy?For private sessions: As the person now responsible for your dance/fitness education, I prefer to never just cancel a lesson, but rather reschedule it for another day or time within the same week.
 However, in the event one should need to cancel their lesson, a 3 day advance notice is greatly appreciated, so I might be able to accommodate other students.
 Should the lesson be cancelled with less than 24 hours advance notice, there will be a charge of the lesson rate imposed.
 (Reasonable exceptions will be made.)
 General classes: There are no refunds for cancellation of any lessons.
-Lessons are not transferable to another party.
+Lessons are not transferable to another party or future months.

 How long will it take me to learn?That’s a great question that no one can really answer for you.
 This question is best answered with more questions: